-[You could include details here of what your organisation is doing for Time to Talk day].
+[You could include details here of what your education setting is doing for Time to Talk day].

-We want every [member of our school community or organisation] here to feel they can be open about their mental health and ask for support if they need it [you could insert details of your school's support offer or include the information about support services included in this pack].
+We want every [member of our education setting] here to feel they can be open about their mental health and ask for support if they need it [you could insert details of your education setting's support offer or include the information about support services included in this pack].